 Context value supplied by \$PROCESS_SCAN to be used as the pidadr argument of \$GETJPI.
-The pidctx argument is the 32-bit address (on VAX systems) or the 32- or 64-bit address (on Alpha and I64 systems) of a longword that is to receive the process context longword.
+The pidctx argument is the 32- or 64-bit address (on Alpha and Integrity server systems) of a longword that is to receive the process context longword.
 This longword normally contains 0 or a previous context.
 If it contains a previous context, the old context is deleted.
 If it contains a value other than 0 or a previous context, the old value is ignored.